If you are around 20 weeks pregnant, you’re probably getting ready for your first big ultrasound.

 Some moms think the baby’s tiny spine looks a lot like a string of pearls — lots of little tiny bones in a line.
 It reminds me of the spine of dinosaur skeletons you see in natural history museums.

 Waiting for the first glimpse of Baby’s face?
 The baby’s face will look a little spooky — like a skull mask — from certain angles.
-But it will seem super cute if you see your little one sucking his thumb in-utero!
+But it will seem super-cute if you see your little one sucking his or her thumb in-utero.

 Amniotic fluid will be one of the darker things on the scan, and the harder tissue — such as bone — will appear bright.

 There really isn’t much to preparing for the ultrasound.
-Usually, the sonogram imaging specialists will ask you to have a full bladder (but then what pregnant woman doesn’t feel like she has a full bladder?).
-Depending on how long you have to sit in the waiting room, you may want to bring a bottle of water so that you can unload and refill while you wait — so that you aren’t too uncomfortable.
+Usually, the sonogram imaging specialists will ask you to have a full bladder (but then, what pregnant woman doesn’t feel like she has a full bladder?).
+Depending on how long you have to sit in the waiting room, you may want to bring a bottle of water so you can unload and refill while you wait so you aren’t too uncomfortable.